CSC207-2023Y-UofT/Transit-Simulator/README.md

 As staff:
 - Record statistics and display them in graphs that update in realtime.
 - Manage, add and remove staff across the system.
-- View which staff are working on which trains, their staff types, names, numbers.
+- View which staff are working on which trains, their staff types, name, numbers.

 ## Architecture ##
 ***